natalieagus/50005/docs/OS/06-ipc.md

 The diagram below illustrates how socket works in general:
 <img src="{{ site.baseurl }}/assets/images/week3/15.png"  class="center_fifty no-invert"/>

+And below illustrates the evolution of the physical memory content when two processes communicate via socket:

 <img src="{{ site.baseurl }}/assets/images/week3/14.png"  class="center_full no-invert"/>

+1. P1 (server) makes a system call to create a socket
+2. Kernel creates a **listening** socket and bind P1 to it
+3. P2 (client) makes a system call to connect to an existing socket
+4. Kernel creates a communication socket between P1 and P2
+5. P1 and P2 can communicate via the established socket in step 4 using `write` and `read` system calls

 ## Program: IPC using Socket {#code-ipc-using-socket}